bschreck/deep.sh/docs/tutorial_hist.rst

 * who knows what the return code was,
 * and whatever command you ran right before is now lost in the mists of time!

 So the reasons for having rich history are debugging and reproducibility.
-Xonsh takes the guess-work out of the past.
+Deepsh takes the guess-work out of the past.
 There is even the ability to store all of stdout, though this is turned off by default.
 If history was just a static file, it would be more like a server log than a traditional